FLEX Long Put Strategy

 FLEX (Flex Ltd.), in the Technology sector, (Hardware, Equipment & Parts industry), listed on NASDAQ.

-Flex Ltd. provides design, engineering, manufacturing, and supply chain services and solutions to original equipment manufacturers in Asia, the Americas, and Europe.
-It operates through three segments: Flex Agility Solutions (FAS), Flex Reliability Solutions (FRS), and Nextracker.
-The company provides cross-industry technologies, including human-machine interface, internet of things platforms, power, sensor fusion, and smart audio.
-It also offers integrated solar tracker and software solutions used in utility-scale and ground-mounted distributed generation solar projects.
-In addition, the company provides value-added design and engineering services; and systems assembly and manufacturing services that include enclosures, testing services, and materials procurement and inventory management services.
-Further, it offers chargers for smartphones and tablets; adapters for notebooks and gaming systems; power supplies for the server, storage, and networking markets; and power solutions, such as switchgear, busway, power distribution, modular power systems, and monitoring solutions and services.
+Flex Ltd. is a global provider offering extensive design, engineering, manufacturing, and supply chain management solutions to original equipment manufacturers (OEMs) across Asia, the Americas, and Europe.
+Its operations are structured into three primary segments: Flex Agility Solutions (FAS), Flex Reliability Solutions (FRS), and Nextracker.
+The company specializes in a range of cross-industry technologies, such as human-machine interfaces, Internet of Things (IoT) platforms, advanced power solutions, sensor fusion, and smart audio systems.
+A significant offering includes integrated solar tracker and software solutions tailored for utility-scale and ground-mounted distributed generation solar projects.
+Flex also delivers value-added design and engineering support, alongside comprehensive systems assembly and manufacturing services.
+These encompass enclosure fabrication, rigorous testing, and meticulous materials procurement and inventory management.

 What is a long put on FLEX?